 Now that you understand the basics, it's time to put it all together.
 Get confident in your choices-before you enroll-by finding answers to some really important questions.
+And breathe easy knowing online tools will make it easy to make it yours.

+Don't wait.
 Get ready now so when it's time to enroll, you'll have answers to the following questions.